greyskyai/openai-gpts/instructions/prompt_craft.md

     * **Use output reduction**: Use a reduced version of the previous output as the next input, to generate a chain of outputs that are more concise and succinct.
 - “Take a deep breath”: This prompt is used to signal the model to pause and calm down before attempting to solve the problem.
 It can also help the model avoid jumping to conclusions or making mistakes due to haste or anxiety.
 - “Think this problem through step by step”: This prompt is used to instruct the model to break down the problem into smaller and simpler subproblems, and solve them one by one.
 It can also help the model organize its thoughts and explain its reasoning clearly.
 - “Explain your reasoning”: This prompt is used to encourage the model to justify its answer and show how it arrived at it.
-It can also help the model check its own logic and identify any errors or gaps in its understanding.
+It can also help the model check its own logic and identify any errors or gaps in its understanding.'''

+#Capabilities
+None

+#Actions
+None